 Given the biology covered above, an optimal 5am session structure looks like this:

 Minutes 10–35: Main training block.
 Appropriate modalities for 5am: bodyweight circuits (push-ups, squats, lunges, glute bridges), moderate cardio (cycling, brisk walking, jogging after the warm-up), or light-to-moderate resistance training with controlled tempo.
 If using weights, keep loads below 70% of max for spinal-loading movements in the first session.
-Save heavy strength work for later in the week once the early morning session has become biologically familiar.
+Save heavy strength work for later in the week once the early morning session has become biologically familiar, or schedule heavier days for weekends when sleep is typically longer.

 Minutes 35–40: Cool-down and light stretching.
 Post-workout, muscles are warm and static stretching is appropriate.
 This is also when any gentle spinal decompression (hanging from a bar, child’s pose) can be incorporated.